BurakaKrishna/PytorchForIdiots/README.md

 Table of contents
 --------------------------

-- Matplotlib.ipynb
-- Pandas.ipynb
+- Matplotlib            -  How to plot things?
+- Pandas                -  How to read/write the data?
-- Tensors With Pytorch.ipynb
+- Tensors With Pytorch  -  How to learn relations in data?
-- Datasets.ipynb
-- Datasets 2.ipynb
+- Datasets              -  How to actually work wirh real data?
-- Models.ipynb
-- Models 2.ipynb
-- Models 3.ipynb
-- Models 4.ipynb
-- MLP.ipynb
-- MLP2.ipynb
-- MLP 3.ipynb
-- CNN.ipynb
-- CNN 2.ipynb
-- CNN 3.ipynb
-- CNN 4.ipynb
-- RNN.ipynb
-- RNN 2.ipynb
-- CNN-RNN.ipynb
+- Models                -  How to actually build models from all of this?
+- MLP                   -  How to build/train fully connected models?
+And what are they anyway?!
+- CNN                   -  How to build/train convolutional models?
+And what are they anyway?!
+- RNN                   -  How to build/train recurrent models?
+And what are they anyway?!
+- CNN-RNN               -  How to build/train recurrent that are also convolutional models?
+Because why not both?

 <!-- #endregion -->